hamlet-io/docs/docs/how-to/run/managing-kms-secrets.md

 When you want to provide your own secrets, api keys, super user credentials etc. you use this key to encrypt the secret for each segment you want to use the secret in.
 Sometimes this does create duplication across your deployments, but the main goal here is to encourage you to use distinct secrets for each segment so you can reduce the risk of exposing your production environment credentials.

 :::info
 If you don't have an AWS hamlet deployment available and would like to try this yourself, head to the getting started guide and perform the steps up to the [environment bootstrap](/getting-started/aws-serverless/deploy-baseline/environment-bootstrap).
-This will create the same resources that we are working with
+This will create the same resources that we are working with.
 :::

 :::note
-If you have multiple environments or segments you will need to encrypt the secret for each environment/segment to ensure the right key is being used.
+If you have multiple environments or segments you will need to individually encrypt the secret for each environment/segment to ensure the right key is being used.
 :::

 ## Encrypting a Setting

-This will take you through encrypting a setting value, this is commonly used for passwords or API keys for external services
+This will take you through encrypting a setting value.
+This is commonly used for passwords or API keys for external services.

-1. We have been asked to provide an environment variable to an app with the name `API_PASSWORD` and value `password123` the value should be encrypted so that it can be found in our CMDB
+1. We have been asked to provide an environment variable to an app with the name `API_PASSWORD` and value `password123`, with the value encrypted so that it can be found in our CMDB
 1. Set the context to the integration environment within your cmdb

     ```bash